CentaurEval: Benchmarking Human-in-the-Loop Value in Agentic Coding: CentaurEval Framework

 \subsection{Metrics \& Evaluation System}

-The HAI-Eval evaluation system uses a two-stage protocol to assess performance for any human or LLM.
-It first records five raw metrics per trial, then derives four aggregated metrics for analysis.
+\textbf{\texttt{CentaurEval}} assesses human and LLM performance using a two-stage protocol that records five raw metrics per trial and then derives four aggregated metrics for analysis.
 A trial is defined as a single task completed by either a human developer or an LLM.
 For each trial, the system records the following raw metrics: (i) binary pass/fail outcomes for each functional test case; (ii) solution execution time; (iii) peak memory usage; (iv) total completion time; and (v) token usage from LLM interactions.
 To ensure fair and comparable evaluation of execution time and memory usage, we introduce \textbf{Auto-Calibrated Baselines}.
 Prior to each evaluation run, the system executes canonical reference solutions (representing efficient and inefficient implementations) to establish dynamic thresholds.
 These thresholds are used to convert continuous performance data into discrete binary pass/fail outcomes.
 This calibration process mitigates the effects of large-scale numerical variance across tasks and ensures platform-independent evaluation by adapting thresholds to the current computational environment.
 The resulting binary efficiency metrics are robust, interpretable, and directly comparable across heterogeneous task instances.

-We then derive four aggregated metrics that capture two core dimensions: solution quality and development efficiency.
-For solution quality: (i) \textbf{Overall Pass} (0/1) indicates whether the solution passes all test cases, including both functional and efficiency checks; (ii) \textbf{Partial Pass} (0-1) measures the proportion of test cases passed.
+We then derive four aggregated metrics to capture two core dimensions: solution quality and development efficiency.
+For solution quality: (i) \textbf{Overall Pass} (0/1) indicates whether the solution passes all test cases, including functional and efficiency checks; (ii) \textbf{Partial Pass} (0-1) measures the proportion of test cases passed.
 For development efficiency: (iii) \textbf{Completion Time} records the total task-solving duration with a 60-minute timeout.
 Trials that fail or exceed the time limit are assigned a value of 60 minutes, following the standard penalized average runtime (PAR) approach; (iv) \textbf{Token Usage} captures the total number of used tokens.